thrackle-io/rules-engine/docs/userGuides/rules/TRANSFER-COUNTER.md

 ## Purpose

 The transfer-counter rule enforces a daily limit on number of trades for each token within a collection.
 In the context of this rule, a "trade" is a transfer of a token from one address to another.
 This rule has two potential purposes: to reduce volatility of token price in the collection and the prevention of malfeasance for holders who transfer a token between addresses repeatedly.
-Trades are considered a transfer from one address to another for this rule.
-When this rule is active and the tradesAllowedPerDay is 0 this rule will act as a psuedo "soulBound" token, preventing all transfers of tokens in the collection.
+When this rule is active and the tradesAllowedPerDay is 0 this rule will act as a pseudo "soulBound" token, preventing all transfers of tokens in the collection.

 ## Tokens Supported